reb3cca/reb3cca.github.io/_posts/2017-01-24-why_did_you_decide_to_learn_software_development.markdown

 The urgency of that need obfuscates another truth: I was always going to learn how to program.
 I learned a little online in my free time, then once I had the resources to put towards real classes it moved up my timeline to now.
 I have a list of things I want to accomplish—a bucket list of things I want to make and put out into the world.
 Some of the things I want to make are things that I will make with code.
 And some of those things I will make will be so much bigger than I am, but I will make it with other developers that I meet while I am working as a developer.

 These deeper truths take too long to explain, though.
 It costs too much of me to share my shame or my dreams.
-If we meet in person, I will give you a clever truth or a quick truth—a first-date pageant-answer kind of truth that leaves you feeling fuzzy.
-But they won't be the truths that keep me awake at night.
+If we meet in person, I will give you a quick truth.
+A clever truth.
+A first-date pageant-answer kind of truth that leaves you feeling fuzzy.

+They just won't be the truths that keep me awake at night.